sourcegraph/handbook/content/engineering/onboarding.md

 Welcome!
 We're excited to have you join the team.
 This document outlines the structure of your first few weeks at Sourcegraph.

-## Guiding principles

-### There are no stupid questions

-Joining a new company can be overwhelming — there's a lot to learn!
-As you navigate your first few weeks at Sourcegraph, we want you to know that everyone on the team is here to help, and that there are **no stupid questions**.

-Every time you're curious or confused about something — just ask!
-When you do so, use [public discussion channels](../communication/team_chat.md#avoid_private_messages) as much as possible.

-### Think and act like an owner

-At Sourcegraph, we don't think of teammates as resources — we think of them as owners of their work, who constantly reevaluate how to use their talents to be as impactful as possible.
-We value your opinions and ideas.
-You should always feel empowered to identify potential improvements and act upon them, whether they be improvements to processes (like onboarding), our handbook and general documentation, our codebase and tooling, or our product.

-Never assume that a problem is somebody else's to fix!

 ## Getting set up

 You'll have to get some basics set up in your first few days: